vistaprint/SkinnyJS/site/jquery.tutorialOverlay.md

 </div>
 {% endhighlight %}

+#### Declarative tip attributes

+When using the programmatic syntax to show overlays, you can use the following attributes to declaratively define settings for the tips/callouts in the overlay (note that these correspond exactly to the [Settings](#settings) you can pass to the tutorialOverlay programmatic API):

+* **data-overlay-tip-target**: Set the target element to which the the tip will be relatively positioned.
+* **data-overlay-tip-position**: "north", "south", "east", or "west.
+Describes the desired position relative to the target element.
+* **data-overlay-tip-color**: The color of the tip arrow.
+* **data-overlay-tip-offset**: The number of pixels of space between the tip and the target.

+{% highlight html %}
+<div class="tutorial-overlay-tip" data-overlay-tip-target="#someImage" data-overlay-tip-position="east">This tip will appear to the right of #someImage.</div>
+{% endhighlight %}

 #### Settings

 `$(selector).tutorialOverlay()` (and `$.tutorialOverlay.create()`) takes a settings object as an argument.
 Here are the available settings: